arisi/solar/README.md

-#rsinatra
+#solar

-minimal sinatra setup for raspberry pi
+minimal sinatra setup for raspberry pi to control Solar Power

 ### Installing on raspbian